Andrei Șaguna: Later activities

 In 1850, Șaguna was again leader of a delegation to Vienna, asking Franz Joseph I of Austria for an institution of higher learning to be approved by the Austrian leadership, and further liberties and education rights for the Romanian community.
-As the Austrians were highly skeptical of Romanian goals, most of these remained unanswered, and further Romanian attempts were made useless after the 1867 Ausgleich cut off communication with Austria.
-Although Șaguna's activities had assured the recognition of a Romanian Transylvanian Orthodox Church, the new administration meant the absorption of Transylvania into the Hungarian and centralized half of Austria-Hungary (with the disappearance of the Transylvanian Diet). Șaguna and other mainstream Romanian leaders found themselves forced to limit their activities to the cultural field.
+As the Austrians were highly skeptical of Romanian goals, most of these remained unanswered and further Romanian attempts were made useless after the 1867 Ausgleich cut off communication with Austria.
+Although Șaguna's activities had assured the recognition of an independent Romanian Transylvanian Orthodox Church in 1865 when the new autocephalous Metropolitanate of Sibiu was created by Imperial letter patent, the new administration meant the absorption of Transylvania into the Hungarian and centralized half of Austria-Hungary (with the disappearance of the Transylvanian Diet). Șaguna and other mainstream Romanian leaders found themselves forced to limit their activities to the cultural field.
 The cleric was the main activist of the 1861-founded ASTRA cultural society, and remained focused on its activities up until his death.

 Still committed to parliamentarism, Andrei Șaguna radicalized his views on ethnic representation and sanctioned all attempts at trans-ethnical policies (he was especially harsh on Romanians who voted for Hungarian candidates in elections to the Hungarian Parliament).

 A large number of institutions bear the name Andrei Șaguna, most of them educational ones in and around Sibiu.